Mushroom compost is, in my opinion, one of the most over-hyped gardening products on garden shop shelves. Let us examine the data.

 Let me simply say this – if a mushroom producer is certified organic and is selling mushroom compost as certified organic – then I’d consider using it in specific situations if I required compost.

 Without that certification, then my original message is the same.
-I assume it has chemicals, fungicides that will disrupt my soil ecology, and is expensive organic matter when compared to other organic sources.
-As for the fertilizer value of this product, it isn't close to other organic products in cost-value.
+I assume it has chemicals, fungicides that will disrupt my soil ecology, and could be expensive organic matter when compared to other organic sources.
+As for the fertilizer value of this product, it isn’t close to other organic products in cost-value.